voidz0r/dicombuilder/README.md

 Note: the example uses pwn tools to build cyclic patterns.
 You can install via `pip install pwntools`.

-This package can be installed via pip as well `pip install dicombuilder`
+This package can be installed via pip as well by cloning the repo and:

+`pip install -e .`

+Or `pip install dicombuilder` when the application is on PyPi

 # License
 See the LICENSE.txt file